 Lecturer on Law

 Mr. McCraw is the lead litigation attorney for freedom-of-information lawsuits brought by The Times and its journalists.
-Over the past decade, The Times has brought more FOIA cases against the federal government than any other news organization in the country.
+Over the past decade, The Times has brought more than 100 FOIA cases against the federal government.
 The suits have led to the disclosure of thousands of documents, including previously secret records about the chemical weapons found in Iraq, the government’s legal justification for drone killings abroad, and the identities of companies and individuals allowed to trade with sanctioned nations.

 His duties at The Times include acting as the company’s crisis response manager when journalists are kidnapped or detained overseas.
 He has worked closely with nonprofit journalism organizations on initiatives designed to enhance the safety of journalists, including free-lance reporters and photographers, working in conflict zones.